quasarframework/quasar-framework.org/source/components/datatable.md

   { name: 'iron', label: 'Iron (%)', field: 'iron', sortable: true, sort: (a, b) => parseInt(a, 10) - parseInt(b, 10) }
 ]
 ```
+> **IMPORTANT**
+If your data is nested and you need to fill a column with a certain value in the nested objects, you can grab a property value within the nested objects like so: `field: obj => obj.some.nested.prop`

 ### Pagination
 When you want to control Table's pagination, use `pagination` prop, but don't forget to add the `.sync` modifier: